-The Office of the Dean of Students provides opportunities and experiences that support student learning and development.
+The Office of the Dean of Students (http://deanofstudents.utexas.edu) provides opportunities and experiences that support student learning and development.
 The core values of advocating for the needs of all students, helping community members navigate the University, encouraging student responsibility and leadership, and promoting a diverse and socially responsible learning community are reflected in the programs and services provided by the office.